jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-24/chapter-5.md

-+++
+---
+heading: "Chapters 5-6"
-title= "Catholicism is Best for a Monarchy, and the Protestant is Best for a Republic" heading= "Chapters 5-6" description= "Research from Montesquieu" image= "/covers/spirit.jpg" date= "2020-03-10" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-22" linkbtext= "Chapter 22" linkf= "/research/montesquieu/spirit-of-the-laws/book-22/chapter-3" linkftext= "Chapter 3"
+title: "Catholicism is Best for a Monarchy, and the Protestant is Best for a Republic"
-+++
+linkTitle: "Chapter 5"
+weight: 24
+# "2021-09-30"
+description: "ON the other hand, religion may support a state, when the laws themselves are incapable of doing it"
+c: "seagreen"
+icon: "Montesquieu"
+---

 <!-- WHEN a religion is introduced in a state, it is commonly such as is most suitable to the plan of government there established. -->